The old Italian dishes are my comfort food. Gnocchi is one of them.

 Is It Called White, Boston, or New England Clam Chowder?

 This clam chowder goes by several different names.
 Some call it Boston clam chowder, some call it New England clam chowder, and others (myself included) call it white clam chowder.
-Whatever you call it, don't confuse it with red clam chowder—which is very different although also very delicious (I have a recipe article about that, too).
+Whatever you call it, don't confuse it with red clam chowder—which is very different although also very delicious.

 White clam chowder is so delicious, decadent, and hearty.
 This particular recipe doesn't take long to make, so you can prepare it on a weeknight after a long day, when you are ready to settle down to a hot and filling meal.

-You can serve this soup as an appetizer to the main meal, or you can serve up a big bowl of the soup by itself, with a few crackers on the side.
+You can serve this soup as an appetizer, or you can serve up a big bowl of the soup by itself, with a few crackers on the side.

 I don't pretend that this is a diet recipe, but it's not the most fattening food you can eat, either, and you can always cut back on something else during the day.